davidculemann/remix-shadcn-supabase-boilerplate-docs/flow/fundamentals/triggers.md

 ---
 title: Triggers
-index: 5
+order: 5
 ---

 # Triggers & Integrations

 Workflows can be triggered in the following ways and these can be configured as part of the **Configure** tab on the Workflow Editor page.

-* Manual: allows a workflow to be triggered from the Workflows page.
+- Manual: allows a workflow to be triggered from the Workflows page.
-* Scheduler: allows a workflow to be triggered by the Schedules defined on the Schedules tab of the Workflow.
+- Scheduler: allows a workflow to be triggered by the Schedules defined on the Schedules tab of the Workflow.
-* Webhook: a simple and common API driven integration method.
+- Webhook: a simple and common API driven integration method.
-* Custom Event: a CloudEvent based trigger.
+- Custom Event: a CloudEvent based trigger.

 ![Configure tab](./assets/img/workflow-editor-configure.png)